Azure/azure-resource-provider-sdk/docs/api-sso.md

 `https://<sso_url>?token=<token> &subid=<subscription_id>&cloudservicename=<cloud_service_name>&resourcetype=<resource_type>&resourcename=<resource_name>`

-4. Your RP generates the token again using the provided Subscription name, CloudService name and Resource name.
+4. Your RP generates the token again.
 If the token matches, and if the timestamp is within a 10 minute period, the RP sets a cookie and logs the user in.
 Otherwise, the RP returns a `403` error.

 Sample code in Python with the Flask framework: